GoogleCloudPlatform/alloydb-auth-proxy/README.md

 3. [Application Default Credentials (ADC)][adc] if neither of the above have been set.

-Any account connecting to an AlloyDB instance will need the following IAM roles or equivalent permissions:
+Any principal connecting to an AlloyDB instance will need the following IAM roles or equivalent permissions:

 - Cloud AlloyDB Client (`roles/alloydb.client`)